fideus-labs/ome-ngff-scientific-ai/README.md

 Energy shift:
 - "Okay, enough theory - let's get practical"
-- "I'm going to introduce you to a tool you can actually use TODAY"
+- "I'm going to introduce you to a free and open source tool available TODAY"
 - Check time - should be around 8-9 minutes in

 Timing: 30 seconds - quick transition